-The 2 day off-season Mt Fuji tour begins in Shinjuku (Tokyo), takes you up and down Mt.
+The 2 day off-season Mt Fuji tour begins in Shinjuku (which is a ward of Tokyo), takes you up and down Mt.
 Fuji, and back again to Shinjuku.
 The trip takes place over two days; Day 1 we climb to a mountain hut and on Day 2 we climb to the summit and back down the mountain.
 The sunrise is seen from our mountain hut at the 7th station on day 2, before we continue our climb to the summit.

 Included in the Price

 Transportation to and from Mt.
-Fuji (Departing from Shinjuku)
+Fuji (Departing from Tochomae train station)

 Hot Meals (Day 1 Lunch and Dinner, Day 2 breakfast)